step-code01/Research-Temporal/README.md

 Issue was not normalizing before string matching in json, so it wasn't reading any videos.

 Courtesy of:
- - Research Engineer: Er.
-Shaurya Gupta, B.E.
+ - Shaurya Gupta, B.E.
 Sophomore, Computer Science & Engineering Deptt. <br>
- - Guidance under: Dr. Jatin Bedi, Indian Institute of Technology Roorkee, Associate Professor, TIET.

 If you find this research useful, do let us know!